Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 The scene at the rollerwheel alone.

 Both romantic and jaded.
-Impressive for young people — I've not seen this since that adjective fit me.
+Impressive for young people — tho I've not seen this since that adjective described me.

 Thunderbolt & Lightfoot